 BEST ENERGY SYSTEMS WORK FOR TYPE 3

-Longer steady state cardio
+Longer steady-state cardio

 Slow pace, longer duration cardio does fit this neurotype since they don’t need “excitement” and they don’t get bored doing the same thing over and over.
-And even though some coaches bad mouth slow pace steady state cardio, it does work.
-It is true that it “burns” less calories per minute and doesn’t have a high energy expenditure post-workout, but it does help stimulate fat loss and more importantly, it can upregulate the enzymes that help mobilize and transport fat so that it can be used for fuel.
+And even though some coaches bad mouth slow pace steady-state cardio, it does work.
+It is true that it “burns” fewer calories per minute and doesn’t have a high energy expenditure post-workout, but it does help stimulate fat loss and more importantly, it can upregulate the enzymes that help mobilize and transport fat so that it can be used for fuel.
 Its greatest benefit is that it programs your body to use fat for fuel more efficiently.